 Computers for Learning puts information technology in classrooms

 "School districts facing shrinking budgets and tough choices can make those choices a little easier by participating in the Computers for Learning Program," said GSA Regional Administrator Ruth Cox.
-"The program is a great way for schools to keep up-to-date with today's technology without having to expend precious resources.
+"The program is a great way for schools to keep up to date with today's technology without having to expend precious resources.
 It makes sense for the government; it makes sense for the schools; and it makes sense for the environment, all while bringing a world of knowledge to our children’s classrooms.”